AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 You can sort connections by clicking each column header and sorting up or down.

-## Connection Details page
+## Connection Details page {#connection-detail}

 The new Connections Details page gives you a very detailed view of the status of a connection.

 It lets you:

+* Check the status of your connection's datasets and of the ingestion process.
-* Identify problems in the data ingestion stage.
+* Identify configuration problems that lead to skipped, or deleted records.
 * Start and stop importing new data.
 (Formerly known as "data streaming".)

  Here are the panels and settings explained: